-Take Part provides Nova Scotians with disabilities with an opportunity to participate in recreation and sport programs.
+Take PART (Physically Accessible Recreation Today) provides Nova Scotians with disabilities an opportunity to participate in recreation and sport programs.

 If you have questions or would like more information about the Take PART programs, adaptations or volunteering please contact firstname.lastname@example.org or call 902-453-6000 ext.
 220

 For more information about our Take PART program in Yarmouth contact Carrie Layne at email@example.com or call 902-815-5376.

 A fun-focused sledge hockey program for children and youth.
 This program is open to players of all ability levels and uses games, scrimmages and drills to help participants learn and play sledge hockey, build strength and coordination, and have fun.
 Learn more.